Hierosoft/rotocanvas/doc/development/training-disclosure.md

 if sys.version_info.major >= 3, from subprocess import run as subprocess_run, else define a custom subprocess_run function that has the same args and returns but is python 2 compatible.
 Then use that in the program instead of subprocess.run

 check isn't accepted by Popen in Python 2.
 Do check=kwargs.get("check") then if "check" in kwargs del kwargs["check"], then do whatever check would do manually instead of passing it to Popen

+## channeltinkergimp
+- 2025-02-12

+gimpfu does not exist in GIMP 2.10.36.
+Please fix this gimp plug-in:

+- paste GIMP 2.0 version.

+ImportError: No module named gimp

+What is the new equivalent of register(
+    "python_fu_ct_remove_halo",
+- paste rest of register call

+ok now also implement

+- paste python_fu_ct_centered_square register call

+Finish reimplementing ct_remove_layer_halo based on the old global function (Make it into a method that is compatible with the new GIMP's required class-based approach, class ChannelTinker(Gimp.PlugIn) in our case):

+- paste old global ct_remove_layer_halo function

+Finish reimplementing this old global function (Make it into a method that is compatible with the new GIMP's required class-based approach, class ChannelTinker(Gimp.PlugIn) in our case): def ct_draw_centered_circle(image, drawable, radius, color, filled):

+- paste old global ct_draw_centered_circle function

+- 2025-02-12

+- start new conversation

+How can I make these custom utility classes from an older version using gimpfu compatible with the new gimp which uses from gi.repository import Gimp, GObject, GLib?

+- paste old GimpCTPI and GimpCTI

+## channeltinkerpil
+### imageprocessorframe
+- 2025-02-12

+Python 3 included in GIMP has no "site" module.
+How can I do something like: site.getsitepackages()